antantonis/AI_In_Healthcare/README.md

 - model training and evaluation
 - prediction of heart disease risk

+## Code:
+The ipynb notebook is attached in this directory.

 ## Dataset used:
 This project uses the "Heart Failure Prediction Dataset" by fedesoriano, available on Kaggle.